w3c/css-houdini-drafts/css-layout-api/EXPLAINER.md

  - `constraints`, the constraints which the fragment you produce should meet.
  - `style`, the _readonly_ style for the current layout.

-Layout eventually will return a dictionary will what the resulting fragment of that layout should be.
+Layout eventually will return a dictionary with what the resulting fragment of that layout should be.

 The above example would be used in CSS by: